tamu-engineering-research/COVID-EMDA/data_release/README.md

 ## Electricity Data Field Description
 All files are organized in a wide csv table.
 - Field `date`: list all the date from 2017 to present.
-Format: `mm/dd/YYYY`
+Format: `YYYY-mm-dd`
 - Field `fuel`: only in generation mix dataset, represent the different fuel souce used by generators.
-Possible values: coal, gas, oil, nuclear, hydro, wind, solar, other, export.
+Possible values: coal, gas, oil, nuclear, hydro, wind, solar, export, other.
 We harmonize all the different definitions in different electricity markets.
 - Field `kind`: only in weather dataset, represent the type of measurement that is recorded in each corresponding row.
-Possible values: dwpc, relh, sped, tmpc
+Possible values: dwpc (dew point temperature), relh (relative humidity), sped (wind speed), tmpc (temperature)
 - Field `HH:MM`: represent the hourly time slot.
-For example, items in the column 08:00 represent the recorded data of period 8AM to 9AM.
+For example, column "08:00" records the data of period 8AM to 9AM.

 ## COVID-19 Data Field Description
-- Field `date`: list all the date from 1/23/2020 to present.
-Format: `mm/dd/YYYY`
+- Field `date`: list all the date from January 23, 2020 to present.
+Format: `YYYY-mm-dd`
 - Field `accum_confirm`: Accumulated confirmed case number recorded at each date
 - Field `new_confirm`: Newly confirmed case number of each date
 - Field `infect_rate`: Infection ratio calculated at each date